 Dr. Karras maintains an active relationship with the College of Veterinary Medicine at Virginia Tech and the Veterinary Technology Program at Blue Ridge Community College.
 He is a leader and active participant in the veterinary student Mentorship Program and has served as an adjunct instructor for Blue Ridge Community College’s Veterinary Technology Distance Education Program.

 From 2003 to 2013, Dr. Karras achieved Diplomate status as a member of the American Board of Veterinary Practitioners in Canine and Feline Specialty, acknowledging him then as both a Canine and a Feline Specialist.
 Diplomates are recognized experts in the integrated case management of the medical and surgical needs of dogs and cats.

 Because of his activities as a community leader and the recognition he brings to veterinary medicine, The Distinguished Virginia Veterinarian Award was presented to Dr. Karras by the Virginia Veterinary Medical Association in 2011.

 In 2016, Governor McAuliffe appointed Dr. Karras to Virginia’s Board of Veterinary Medicine.
-He served as Executive Officer and is the Virginia Delegate to the National Association of State Veterinary Boards.
+He served as an Executive Officer and also acted as the Virginia Delegate to the National Association of State Veterinary Boards.
 In 2020, Governor Northam appointed Dr. Karras to Virginia’s Board of Health Professions as a representative from Veterinary Medicine.